yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

 Here is what each phase should include:

-1. The first phase would call the take or takeMultiple operations.
+1. The first phase would call the `read` , `readMultiple` ,`take` or `takeMultiple` operations.
 In some cases these would be transactional operations.
-FIFO take mode might be very relevant here.
+FIFO `take` mode might be very relevant here.
 2. The second phase might include some calculations.
-You might call here the read or readMultiple (in some cases space iterator) to feed into the calculations' required data.
+You might call here the `read` or `readMultiple` (in some cases space `iterator`) to feed into the calculations' required data.
 These can read data from the same space the data retrieved from in phase one, or from another space(s).
-3. The third phase might include write or writeMutiple calls writing calculated results back into the space.
-These will be collected by another worker responsible for aggregating results and delegating these to the end clients.
-The write or writeMutiple would use the same transaction as used with the first phase.
-This phase would commit the transaction.
+3. The third phase might include `write` or `writeMutiple` calls writing calculated results back into the space.
+These will be consumed by another worker responsible for aggregating results and delegating these to the end clients.
+The `write` or `writeMutiple` would use the same transaction as used with the first phase.
+This phase would `commit` the transaction.

-Here is a simple example:
+Here is a simple example - The `MyRequest` class represents the space class that stores the data and also includes to logic to be executed.
+The `MyResult` class represents the space class that stores the outcome of the executed logic:

 {% highlight java %}
 CommandObjectPtr CppService::run(CommandObjectPtr Object)